top of page

 Our Vision

-We envision a community of curious, confident, and unstoppable individuals, equipped and inspired to pursue lifelong health and wellness within a resilient and equitable food system.
+A welcoming space for participants to build skills, explore new foods, and form meaningful connections.
+We envision a community of curious, confident, and empowered individuals, supported and inspired to achieve lifelong health and wellness within a resilient and equitable food system.

 Mission